 A large number of broken granules in the gutters

 As homeowners, we already have several responsibilities.
 Although looking after your roof is one of the less “fun” duties, it’s extremely important.
-A common cause of roof damage during storms are leaks.
+A common cause of roof damage during storms is leaking.
 Whether your roof is leaking dramatically enough to warrant you collecting the water in a bucket, or a slow leak that seeps through your ceiling, any sort of leak is detrimental to your home’s integrity.

 Leaks result from the following: